yamin-shihab/study-notes/grade-8/science.md

     + Glaciers can be considered to be natural reservoirs; they store vast quantities of fresh water and release it when it's most needed.
 + A glacier can also change the surrounding landscape:
     + Glaciers also pick up and move sediments, as well as erode rocks.
 Water can seep in through cracks, freeze, and expand to break open rocks.
-    + Marks known as striations appear when rock fragments scrape bedrock as they are moved by glaciers.
+    + Marks known as striations appear when rock fragments scrape bedrock as they're moved by glaciers.
     + Valley glaciers can cause erosion and form a bowl-shaped basin called a cirque in mountains.
     + When at least two glaciers erode a summit from multiple directions, a ridge called an arete or a sharpened peak called a horn is formed.
     + A mixture of varied sediments deposited by sediments is called a till, and the material left by a glacier's meltwater is called outwash.